← Back to Articles

 • Eyes-open recording (5-10 minutes)

-• IVA-2 continuous performance test (~20 minutes) — a Go/NoGo attention test measuring sustained attention, impulse control, and processing speed (ages 7+)
+• IVA-2 continuous performance test (about 20 minutes), a Go/NoGo attention task that measures sustained attention, impulse control, and processing speed (ages 7+)

 • Hardware setup and sensor placement